BitcoinSchema/sigma/README.md

 const { signedTx } = sigma.sign(privateKey);
 ```

-4. Use the `verifySignature` function to verify the signature:
+4. Use the `verify` method to verify the signature:

 ```javascript
 const sigma = new Sigma(tx);